GRANT

 Name of the role to which privileges are being granted.

-.
+rolenamecan be a user-defined role or one of the NuoDB system roles such asADMINISTRATORorDBA.
 For more information, see Privileges of the Database Administrator.The role must already exist before assigning it to a user.
-For more information on how to create a role, see the CREATE ROLE
+For more information on how to create a role, see the CREATE ROLEstatement.
+[NOT] DEFAULT-

 A role is either active or inactive.